Quantcast

 2. Elderberry Syrup

-Elderberries deeply support the immune system, are anti-viral, and high in vitamin C and anti-oxidants.
-A trendy remedy today in the natural health aisles of stores, elderberry actually goes back centuries in human history, especially in the Celtic traditions.
-The elderberry is a dark purple berry from the elder tree, which itself carries with it much myth and story, perhaps because of its potency in helping humans to stay well.
+The elderberry is a dark purple berry from the elder tree, which itself carries with it much myth and story, perhaps because of its potency in helping humans stay well.
 Both its flowers and its berries are known to provide important medicine.

-Elderberry syrup is made by using its berries and often additional herbs—such as ginger, turmeric, cinnamon, and clove—to deliver this medicine in a sweet liquid form.
-Look for a good-quality elderberry syrup at your local health food store, farmers’ market or favorite online herb shop.
-One of my favorite highly potent elderberry syrups can be found here
+Elderberry syrup is made using berries and often additional herbs—such as ginger, turmeric, cinnamon, and clove—to deliver this medicine in a sweet liquid form.
+Look for a good-quality elderberry syrup at your local health food store, farmers’ market, or favorite online herb shop.
+Or, make your own syrup!
+See the Almanac’s elderberry syrup recipe.

 If you wish, grow your own elderberry trees!
-They are small trees which bud in spring and soon spread through the gardens with ease and medicine rich berries and flowers.
-You can also harvest elderflower to use to help fight colds, the flu and soothe anxiety during stress.
-Not to mention, elderberry plants are a beauty to enjoy every year bringing in pollinators and medicine to your garden.
-It is recommended to plant two trees near each other to improve pollination.
-We grow Sambucus Canadensis, which is self pollinating via wind.
-It does not need a second variety but having a second tree does help!
+They are small trees that bud in spring and soon spread through the gardens with ease and medicine-rich berries and flowers.
+Harvest elderflower to help fight colds and the flu and soothe anxiety during stress.

 3. Garlic and Honey Remedy

 When you put the garlic and honey together, you have a truly powerful remedy.
 What a remarkable thing that two common foods put together can offer up such a powerful aid.
-Reason #134 why I love working with herbs!
+Reason #134: why I love working with herbs!

-Having these simple remedies on hand will help to prepare you for those times when you can feel a sickness creeping in—or, even better, to enable you to take proactive steps if you want to prevent sickness altogether.
+Having these simple remedies on hand will help prepare you for when you can feel a sickness creeping in—or, even better, to enable you to take proactive steps if you want to prevent sickness altogether.
 They say that an ounce of prevention is worth a pound of cure.
 Prevention gifts us time and quality of life.
 Waiting to get sick can set us back in so many ways.

 Give yourself the gift of preparation this year.
 Stock your cold and flu apothecary with a few ingredients—garlic, honey, ginger, turmeric, and perhaps even elderberry syrup—and have these remedies ready in your cabinet.
 Remember that they work only if you use them!